Multiple Sites - MRI

 Multiple site refers to either fixed or mobile testing sites operated by one entity and applying for accreditation under one accreditation agreement and application.
 The following criteria must be met without exception in order to apply as multiple sites:

-- All technologists performing any magnetic resonance imaging (MRI) procedures at any of the sites must be included in the application for accreditation.
+- All staff members performing any magnetic resonance imaging (MRI) procedures at any of the sites must be included in the application for accreditation.

 - All physicians interpreting any MRI procedures at any of the sites must be included in the application for accreditation.